 I started my first Simone Kirsch book, Peepshow, in 2000 while living in Elwood and St Kilda.
 I'd always wanted to write, but had found it much easier to talk about than to do!
 I was attempting a Diploma of Professional Writing and a Private Investigator's Certificate (never finished either) and I think that by creating Simone I was paying homage to the hard boiled PI novels I loved, while replacing the private dick with a female character who managed to be an ass-kicking bad-girl and feminist, all at the same time.
 Since then I've written another 3 books in the series: Rubdown, Cherry Pie and Thrill City.

 I completed a BA in Communications at the University of Technology, Sydney in 1998, an MPhil in Creative Writing at the University of Queensland in 2008, a Certificate inEnglish Language Teaching to Adults in Hanoi, 2009, and a Grad Dip in Teaching in 2011.
 I'm currently a doctoral candidate at the University of Wollongong, researching Australian Noir fiction.

-After living and teaching in Vietnam for 4 years I've recently moved back to Melbourne where I'm teaching ESL and Creative Writing and raising my two sons aged 4 and 2.
-I'm also finishing the 5th Simone book, Repentance Creek, which I hope will be out in 2016.
+After living and teaching in Vietnam for 4 years I moved back to Melbourne where I'm trying to juggle study, raising two crazy little boys, and finishing the 5th Simone book, Repentance Creek.